phanx-wow/BetterBattlePetTooltip/README.txt

   BetterBattlePetTooltip is compatible with all game localizations.

-  The options are translated into English.
+  The options are translated into English and Spanish.

   If you have translations for another language, post a comment on the download page.

   Feedback
   ============